nrajmalwar/END2.0/Session_09/Readme.md

    macro avg       0.52      0.46      0.47       205
 weighted avg       0.72      0.76      0.71       205
 ```

+* Observations-
+	1. The precision and recall is high for class 0.
+	2. The precision is high and recall is low for class 1.
+	3. The precision and recall is 0 for class 2.
+This is because the number of samples of class 2 in the test data is very less, 12 out of 205.

 ## 2. BLEU Score
 * Calculated on Multi30k test dataset using maximum n-grams=4 and equal weight of 0.25 on each n-gram category -
 ```python